 Statement

-I create art to articulate the emotional states that I am unable to access directly.
+I create art to articulate emotional states that I am unable to access directly.
 Making paintings, drawings and monoprints I use family, friends, and people I encounter at the dinner table, hiking trails, concerts, museums, and the subway.
-The work looks at how we share these spaces, expressing feelings of fear, anxiety, self-doubt, loneliness and resilience I see in myself and in those around me.
+The work looks at how we share these spaces, expressing feelings of fear, anxiety, self-doubt, loneliness and resilience I see in myself and in those around me as we experience the erosion of connection to community, loved ones and ourselves.
 It is a mirror to our modern disconnection populated by selfies, likes, and algorithms, slowly unraveling the myth of how it is to be seen in this age.

 In the work, figures are in groups, held in a place away from the others, trapped in isolation forever unable to connect or touch one another.
 Locked into this, even when looking, the figures fail to see one another.
 Acidic, abraded, and charged colors encapsulate each figure in a psychological space of quiet longingness.